sciencecoherence/cohera/SITE_SPEC.md

 Version: 1.1

 ## Changelog
-- **2026-02-22**: Updated to reflect Cosmos/Regenesis/Ethos threads and Trading microsite.
+- **2026-02-22**: Updated to reflect Cosmos/Regenesis/Ethos threads

 ## Purpose
 This site is Cohera’s independent research/publishing website, hosted at: